titadone/samples/policies/custom-email-verifcation-displaycontrol/Brevo.md

 ## Add a REST API technical profile

-This REST API technical profile generates the email content (using the Sendinblue format).
+This REST API technical profile generates the email content (using the Brevo format).

 As with the OTP technical profiles, add the following technical profiles to the `<ClaimsProviders>` element.